c-blake/nio/README.md

 numbers is weak performance.
 10 nanosec/number or 50 clock cycles/num or lowly
 16 MB/40ms = 400 MB/s is not great for what could be vectorized min/max in a
 perfectly predictable pipeline.
-This is because I was lazy doing `nio moments` and just used stdlib `stats.RunningStat` which is not well speed optimized.
+This is because I was lazy doing `nio moments` and just used stdlib `stats.RunningStat` which is accuracy semi-optimized, not speed optimized.

 `demo/datGen` shows how easy it is to just ***stay in binary the whole time***:
 ```sh